apocop/apocop.githup.io/_drafts/2020-01-08-lets-make-a-tokenizer-part-4.md

 Let's build our tokenizer function.
-The reason for the reassignment of `self.accepted_tokens` as an empty list is to clear the *cache* of tokens so that when called in succession you there won't be tokens from previously processed documents.
+The reason for the reassignment of `self.accepted_tokens` as an empty list is to clear the *cache* of tokens so that when called in succession there won't be tokens from previously processed documents.

 ```